tomtominator/Toms-Lathe-and-Saw/Pens.md

 <img src="GongoloAlvesExecutivePen.JPG" height="800" width="600">
 ID: 23

+*Displayed on a bird of paradise leaf tempered with a California winter*

 The grain pattern of this wood is my favorite over bocote, paduak, or wenge.
 The way it blends light and dark colored wood fibers gives amazing patterns.
 For this one, I took care to set the ridge where my hand would rest when writing.
 The ridge, aside from being ergonomic, is meant to highlight the beautiful grain and give the pen a sleek look with the 'sharp' edge.
 I'd like to point out the diamond shape created by the contour of the ridge as a defining feature that makes this pen great.
 (12/15/2019)